-In mid-July, prior to entering the University of Virginia School of Medicine, GSP students engage in a multi-faceted, three week orientation course.
-This course provides students with an overview of the GSP program and an introduction to the field of generalist medicine.
+In mid-July, prior to entering the University of Virginia School of Medicine, GSP students engage in a multi-faceted, three week introductory course on generalist medicine.
+This course provides students with an overview of the Generalist Scholars Program, an introduction to the field of generalist medicine and exposure to current topics in primary care.

 The session begins with two weeks of didactic and community-based learning experiences.
-Speakers from the School of Medicine and other schools within the University address a variety of issues and community representatives from social service agencies and health-related programs share their expertise.
-Through shadowing experiences and by spending time at a local free clinic, students experience a variety of primary care settings.
-Students also go on a tour the local community and make site visits to select programs to learn about current problems and programs that address area needs.
+Speakers from the School of Medicine and other parts of the University address a variety of issues and community representatives from social service agenicies and health-related programs share their expertise.
+Through shadowing experiences students experience a variety of primary care settings including the local free clinic.
+Students also go on a tour of the local community and make site visits to select programs to learn about current problems and programs that address area needs.

 During the summer course students are first introduced to the group community service experience in which they will engage throughout their first year.
 This service activity allows them to complete both GSP and School of Medicine course requirements.